 He points at the scroll on the lectern.
-“From this point in time which was read to us, Jesus withdraws to be with His twelve closest friends – or now only eleven.
-He knows the hour has come when He will be called on to suffer and die, sharing our mortality and accepting in His body all the depravity and injustice which mar human society.
+“From this point in time which was read to us, Jesus withdraws to be with His closest friends – now only eleven.
+He knows the hour has come when He will be called to suffer and die, sharing our mortality and accepting in His body all the depravity and injustice which mar human society.
 He also knows His Father will raise Him up again.
 The Son of Man is about to be glorified, not by force, but through weakness.

 “His hour had come.”

 Father Placidus pronounces, “Amen!”
 He whispers something to his servant Severus, who leaves the room.
 “Jesus said, ‘Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.
 I have set you an example that you should do as I have done for you.
 Very truly I tell you, no servant is greater than his master, nor is a messenger greater than the one who sent him.’
 Let us do just as He says.”

 Severus arrives with two basins.
 Another monk brings a jar of water and some towels.
 I can hardly believe my eyes, as one by one the monks wash each others’ feet.
 Again I’m moved to tears as none other than the Abbot himself kneels in front of me and removes my sandals.
 With a tender touch His gnarled hands rinse my feet, then dry them.
 What humility.
 What love.